facebook pixel Skip to main content

 Family Medicine Teaching Unit

-Established in 2009 in partnership with the Department of Family and Community Medicine at the University of Toronto, Southlake’s Family Medicine Teaching Unit enrolls nine family medicine physician trainees (seven Canadian and two international medicine graduates) every year for a two-year program.
+Established in 2009 in partnership with the Department of Family and Community Medicine at the University of Toronto, Southlake Health’s Family Medicine Teaching Unit enrolls nine family medicine physician trainees (seven Canadian and two international medicine graduates) every year for a two-year program.

 These residents spend three half-days every week working alongside family physicians, nurse practitioners, social workers, and other healthcare professionals in the Southlake Academic Family Health Team.
 Each resident has a mini-practice, providing ongoing care for approximately 150 patients each, under the direct supervision of the staff physicians.
 In an underserviced community, this provides care to patients who might not otherwise have a family physician.